Meet the Therapist

 In 2001, after receiving my Master’s in Social Work, I accepted employment at the Los Angeles County Department of Children and Family Services (DCFS) working as a Children’s Social Worker.
 Working in Children and Family Welfare furthered my clinical skills as I gained professional experience, assessing safety and risk, managing crisis, stabilizing family situations, and learning about the court processes whether dependency or family law.

 In conjunction with my work at DCFS, I began teaching at CSULA and in 2005 I obtained my Clinical License.
-In 2007, I opened my own private practice in the city of Valencia.
-After over two years of private practice, my specialties are couples counseling, teen issues, substance abuse, and child custody matters
+In 2007, I opened my own private practice in the city of Valencia. my specialties are couples counseling, teen issues, all addiction related issues, and all child trauma related problems.

 What separates me from other therapists is my ability to connect to the client.
 I believe that it is critical that the client feels validated and understood.